jmalauss/Absenteeism/README.md

 - Data Visualization
 - Lessons Learned

-## Topic: Absenteeism
+## Team
-Attendance (Absenteeism):
+- Bradley
+- Frederick
+- Justin
+- Samantha

+# Why Absenteeism?
+Our group gravitated towards this because we all wanted to focus on employment data.
+The idea of exploring relationships within data related to the workplace was relevant for all of us!
+Absenteeism seemed like a great place to begin because there are many factors that contribute to an individual's attendance at work.
 - What factors influence Absenteeism?
 - What trends exist within attendance?

+## Questions about Absenteeism

+## Factors
+- Age
+- Gender
+- Tenure
+- Department
+- Job Title
+- Store Location

+## ERD - Entity Relationship Diagram
+## Data Cleaning
+## Database
+## Machine Learning
+## Data Visualization
+## Lessons Learned
+## Links
-## Presentation Link
+- Presentation Link
 https://docs.google.com/presentation/d/1FpSnqludv_uRUOL-mWzRSvVawIkKticF0kY8_Bl397w/edit#slide=id.p

 ## Why Absenteeism?
-Our group gravitated towards this because we all wanted to focus on employment data.
-The idea of exploring relationships within data related to the workplace was relevant for all of us!
-Absenteeism seemed like a great place to begin because there are many factors that contribute to an individual's attendance at work.

 ## Where did we get our data?
 Our data came from: